 The three colors stand for independence (green), unity (white), and religion (red).

-From Aztec Empire to a Spanish Colony to Independence
+From the Aztec Empire to a Spanish Colony to Independence

-Mexico began a revolt against Spain in 1810, that resulted in its Independence.
+Mexico began a revolt against Spain in 1810, which resulted in its Independence.

 Parts of the United States that Used to Be Parts of Mexico

-Did you know that California, Nevada, Utah, Texas, about half of New Mexico, most of present-date Arizona, and small sections of Colorado, and Wyoming were once part of Mexico?
-Most of those regions where ceded to the United States in 1848.
+Did you know that California, Nevada, Utah, Texas, about half of New Mexico, most of present-day Arizona, and small sections of Colorado, and Wyoming were once part of Mexico?
+Most of those regions were ceded to the United States in 1848.

 Today, Mexico is a federal republic.
 Its full official name is the United Mexican States.

 Here’s the full list of States in Mexico and the name of their respective capitals:

 - Aguascalientes (Aguascalientes)